 One interesting lesson learned is that with WordPress you have to be exceptionally careful about go-live processes.
 Our standard process is to run two installs – one for pre-production and one for live.
 There is never a beta running that suddenly finds itself running on a different domain name.

 At the Telegraph we know that the way they did it was to run a beta on a subdomain prior to running a search and replace script (not sure if it was one of our own developer’s PHP database search and replace scripts that we use for migrations) and then point the domains right over to it.
 That resulted in poor performance initially, even though load testing had confirmed everything to be OK.
-Consequently the go-live was held back for a few days, but once WordPress had settled down performance picked up markedly.
+Consequently, the go-live was held back for a few days, but once WordPress had settled down performance picked up markedly.
 The issue appears to be to do with cached variables not resetting on the move.
 We’ll document our low-hassle approach to migrating WordPress installs shortly on this site.

-Well, we can’t talk for what will happen at Telegraph Media in the future, but what we do see is increased interest in WordPress as a blogging tool for newspapers.
+Well, we can’t talk about what will happen at Telegraph Media in the future, but what we do see is increased interest in WordPress as a blogging tool for newspapers.
 But beyond that it’s even more interesting – some groups like Informa Telecoms & Media are starting to use WordPress as complete news platforms.
-For Informa we built the Telecoms.com site almost entirely from WordPress – this not only led to increased journalistic productivity, but increased traffic and reader engagement.
+For Informa we built the Telecoms.com site almost entirely from WordPress – this not only led to increased journalistic productivity but increased traffic and reader engagement.
 Seeing the comments section slowly spring to life as readers started to understand its potential has been a real joy to see.

 We imagine that it will be magazines and local newspapers that make the first moves to WordPress as a news platform, but when will the first national do it?
 We’d like to be there for them if they make the leap!
 WordPress is fully capable thanks, in no part, to some of the excellent work in turning WP into what is essentially framework by Donncha O’Caoimh, a WordPress core developer, and others on the WordPress.org team.